2026 Mahindra BE 6 Variants Explained — Which One To Buy?

 What Are The Engine Specifications Of The Mahindra BE 6?

 In terms of the specifications, the BE 6 offers 2 battery configurations — 59kWh and 79kWh; although, the larger battery option is limited to the top model costing Rs.
-27.40 lakh (ex-showroom).
-Among mass market EVs with their smaller battery pack option, the BE6 excels with its enormous 59kWh battery pack.
-The battery capacity is comparable with the larger battery pack option of the eVitara, which gets 61.1kWh battery pack in the top model.
-And its much bigger than that of the Creta Electric’s 51.4kWh pack.
+26.90 lakh (ex-showroom).
+Among mass market EVs with their smaller battery pack option, the BE6 excels with its enormous 59kWh battery pack even on the base variant.
+Only the VF6 manages to beat it with a small margin here.
+This smaller battery of the BE 6 is comparable with the larger battery pack option of the eVitara, which gets 61kWh battery pack in the top model.
+And it's much bigger than that of the Creta Electric’s, larger, 51.4kWh pack.

 So, naturally, it has a longer range too.
-If not for their own BE6, the BE 6 would be the car offering the longest range with their base battery pack option.
-The car can also charge the fastest as it supports DC charging speeds of up to 140kW.
+If not for the VF6, the BE 6 would be the car offering the longest range with their base battery pack option.

-Its torque output of 380Nm embraces the rest of the electric cars, which get a torque output in the range of 193Nm (eVitara) to 310Nm (Atto3).
+Its torque output of 380Nm embarrasses the rest of the electric cars, which get a torque output in the range of 193Nm (eVitara) to 310Nm (VF6).

 |